pjamessteven/partymap-backend/README.md

 > docker compose up

 6.
-	A) If you want to your database prepopulated with events from a partymap.com snapshot
+	- If you want to your database prepopulated with events from a partymap.com snapshot

 		> docker compose exec web python3 manage.py seed_db

-	B) If you want a fresh testing environment, you will just need to create the default users in the database (admin, anon, partymap-bot):
+	- If you want a fresh testing environment, you will just need to create the default users in the database (admin, anon, partymap-bot):

 		> docker compose exec web python3 manage.py create_users

 7. That should be it!
 You should now be able to access the api from your local environment at localhost:5000